 Today I’ve been reading, sorting, paying bills, and taking care of the oddments we all accumulate on our work surfaces and in our technological tools while we’re out in the world working or doing other things.

 Outside the wind rocks the trees, which are just beginning to swell with buds, and David Whyte talks to me of friendship with life, with others and with ourselves.
-He suggests that healthy relationships are a continuous contest of necessary generosity in which we develop a discipline of forgiveness and allowing others to forgive us.
+He suggests healthy relationships are a continuous contest of necessary generosity in which we develop a discipline of forgiveness and allowing others to forgive us.

-It occurs to me that the more I forgive myself, the less I need the forgiveness of others.
+It occurs to me the more I forgive myself, the less I need the forgiveness of others.
 If I love my choices and decisions, I don’t need anyone else to do so.

 Do we need forgiveness for who we are?
 Sometimes we need forgiveness for the boneheaded choices we make, but do we need forgiveness for who we are?